Primary constructors

 This parameter is always a declaring parameter, even if you omit the modifier.

-You can use the final modifier, but it is an error to use var.
+You can use the final modifier, but it's an error to use var.

 Mixin classes can only have a primary constructor with no parameters, body, or initializer list.

-This eliminates the need for a separate initializer list when calculating values for other fields.
-It works just as if you were initializing variables in a traditional constructor's initializer list.
+The primary initializer scope makes the header parameters directly available for initializing non-late fields, which removes the need for a separate initializer list.
+It works just as if you were initializing variables in a traditional constructor's initializer list:

 class DeltaPoint(final int x, int delta) {